eugenlim/README.md/README.md

 # DEMO

-This is the start of my coding journey
+This is the start of my coding journey!